IBM-Cloud/get-started-go/README.md

 ## 3. Prepare the app for deployment

-To deploy to Bluemix, it can be helpful to set up a manifest.yml file.
+To deploy to IBM Cloud, it can be helpful to set up a manifest.yml file.
 One is provided for you with the sample.
 Take a moment to look at it.

 The manifest.yml includes basic information about your app, such as the name, how much memory to allocate for each instance and the route.
 In this manifest.yml **random-route: true** generates a random route for your app to prevent your route from colliding with others.
 You can replace **random-route: true** with **host: myChosenHostName**, supplying a host name of your choice.
 [Learn more...](https://console.bluemix.net/docs/manageapps/depapps.html#appmanifest)
  ```